BillJr99/Ursinus-CS474/_pages/Projects/proj-final.md

 ## Version Control

 See [this video](../Modules/Github/Module) for more information on using Git as a version control system to synchronize your project with your partners.
+You might consider creating a project website using Github Pages; this is free, and I strongly encourage you to do so!
+You could link to this from your LinkedIn profile or resume.